mame82/misc/luca_traceIds.md

 ]
 ```

 So there is not even a need to monitor `/traces/bulk` continuously.
-A single bulk request, which holds a single `traceId` and receives as single `locationId` in response, could be safely assumed to indicate that the device is currently checked in to this exact location.
+A single request, which holds only one `traceId` and receives a `locationId` in response, could be safely assumed to indicate, that the device is currently checked-in to this exact location.

 Such a request is sent every 60 seconds, now (increased polling interval, while user is checked in to a location).